 Adverse Child Experience Study results showing life time of damaging effects.More Info Ace Study

-Identification and intervention for traumatic injury for recovery.More Info Trauma Informed
+Identification and intervention for traumatic injury for recovery and successful living.More Info Trauma Informed

-Damaging toxic relationships where the person becomes trapped and held hostage.More Info Malignant Personalities
+Damaging toxic relationships where the person becomes trapped and held hostage in harmful dynamics.More Info Malignant Personalities

 The ability of self awareness and determination through the strength of character to face life successfully.More Info Empowerment

-Families learn the healthy dynamics of family relations and have supportive resourcres to help them through crisis.Role of Family
+Families learn the healthy relationship dynamics and feels safe with supportive resourcres to help them through crisis, back to empowered living.Role of Family

-Communities are trained to identify and be a resource for families facing crisis to help them recover & remain part of the community.Role of Community
+Communities trained to identify Red Flags are a resource for early intervention & recovery where families remain part of the community.Role of Community

-Government is not to infringe on the individual freedoms of Americans, yet they are there to provide protections and services.Role of Government
+Government does not infringe on the individual freedoms of Americans in strong, healthy communities.
+They enforce laws and provide services.Role of Government

-We, the people, working together as a community, using the support of the government and community network, can and will turn these crises around.
-This is the future of our family.
-Strong, healthy communities being involved.
-Together, we make the difference in these children’s lives.
+People working together as a community, using the support of the government and community networks can and will turn these complex family crises around.
+This is the future for our country, our communities and our families.
+Strong, healthy communities being involved, together, make the difference in these children’s lives and saves families around the world.

 Don’t take our word for it – here’s what the survivors say: